 Now, just like I shared in my post on Inflation – One Way to Beat It, this is not intended to be license to spend money that you shouldn't or to rack up credit card bills.

-And of course, not buying things that we don't need is the best way to save money of all :-).
+Of course, not buying things that we don't need is the best way to save money of all :-).

-It sure feels nice when I get a surprise check in my mailbox to help with the monthly budget!
+And I must say, it sure feels nice when I get a surprise check in my mailbox to help with the monthly budget!